HenryDayHall/CORSIKA8/README.md

 ### Compiling CORSIKA 8

-Once Conan is installed, follow these steps to download and install CORSIKA 8:
+Once Conan is installed and FLUKA provided, follow these steps to download and install CORSIKA 8:

 ``` shell
 cd ./top/directory/for/corsika/installation